kiyunkim/Note-to-Self/Javascript.md

   sugar: 3
   };
 ```
-Objer literals define and create a single object, referred as an **instance** of an object.
+Objer literals create and define an object at the same time; creating an **instance** of an object.

 ### Methods